You are here

 What can I do if my apartment building allows smoking?

-Ask for a Reasonable Accommodation
+Ask for a reasonable accommodation

 People with breathing disabilities like asthma or other breathing problems have the right to enjoy their homes.
 If secondhand smoke is stopping you from using or enjoying your home ask for a reasonable accommodation.
 See a sample reasonable accommodation letter.
 Most landlords must make reasonable changes to the building rules to accommodate a tenant’s disabilities.